trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 Whenever you Save Preferences, the driver will validate your camera by first pinging the ip address and then sending a GET request for the data from /System/deviceInfo using the Credentials you entered.
 When these checks fail, an error message will be displayed in the zStatus attribute and you will need fix it and try again.
 If you can't get past this step, you may need to call the help desk to report that you have a Hikvision camera that is not being recognized.

-IF all is well, it will say Yay!.
+If all is well, it will say Yay!.
 Your camera has been validated and is ready for operation.

-If the a motion detection feature is not available on your camera, (i.e the URL Path was not found), its status will be set to NA and the on/off commands for that feature will be disabled.
+If a motion detection feature is not available on your camera, (i.e the URL Path was not found), its status will be set to NA and the on/off commands for that feature will be disabled.

 You may now start running commands and create test rules to validate its operation.
 You should do this before you deploy into your home security setup and the arming of your house for security purposes.